christophengelmayer/StaticWire/README.md

 ### via admin interface

-After installing, go to Setup > Static Site Generator and click the "Generate" button.
+Go to Setup > Static Site Generator and click the "Generate" button.

 Users need the `staticwire-generate` permission in order to run StaticWire.